Skip to main content

 What It Does

-When a client links their accounts, Kerdora pulls in two types of data automatically:
+When a client links their accounts, Kerdora pulls in three types of data automatically:

 • Account balances — Current balances for checking, savings, investment, retirement, and credit card accounts, updated regularly.